 - They laugh and giggle spontaneously over anything and everything.
 “Why did the banana go to the doctor?
 Because it wasn’t ‘peeling’ well!” says William.

 - They’re completely honest, and they ask lots of questions.
-That’s how they gain knowledge.
+That’s how they learn.

 Children live their lives in enviable freedom.
 They’re free because they depend on their parents to take care of them.
 They trust mom and dad for all provisions.
 They accept their parents’ love and care for them.

 Likewise, we’re totally dependent on our Father for sustenance in life.
 The problem comes when our trust lapses.
 We begin to independently work out our own lives.
 I often say, “I can’t do anything without you, Lord.”
 Simultaneously, I may worry about how I’ll solve my problem.
-I carry that I should’ve rolled onto Jesus.
+I need to roll my cares onto Jesus.

 At first I believed like a child, but as life went on I became fearful when I experienced disappointments and sorrows.
 I forgot about simple delights like birdsongs, sunsets and flowers.